qintonguav/Co-VINS/README.md

 ```

 ## 3. Run datasets
 Use your own computer as both multiple robots and ground station.
 Run several VIOs and pose graph optimization at the same time.
+(If you cannot run it in real time, it's ok.
+Because your computer serves as both multiple robots and ground station.)

 **3.1 Euroc dataset**
 3.1.1 Download [EuRoC MAV Dataset](http://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets).
 Although it contains stereo cameras, we only use one camera.
 We run three sequences simultaneously and merge them in one global frame.